BarterOut/BarterOutMain/README.md

 10. [Jest](https://jestjs.io/docs/en/getting-started) - Test assertion library
 11. [Supertest](https://github.com/visionmedia/supertest) - Test library

-### Team Communication 👩‍💻
+### 👩‍💻 Team Communication
 At BarterOut, we use Slack as well as email for all of our task management and communication.
 If you are interested in staying up to date with our work, [email us](https://www.barterout.com/contact) and we will send you an invite to the Slack.

-### Standards 📐
+### 📐 Standards
 We have some basic standards for our codebase.
 We use a linter and any code that gets merged into the project should comply with the linter.
-We suggest that you set up ESLint with your editor so that you are automatically warned when you are writing code outside of the linter's rules.
+We suggest that you setup ESLint with your editor so that you are automatically warned when you are writing code outside of the linter's rules.
 If you are modifying the API or making significant changes to the frontend, you should also write internal documentation with JSDoc.
+Since we already have a lot of technical debt, we would really appreciate it if you wrote tests for any new code you add!
 If you have an questions about meeting these standards you can contact duncan.grubbs@gmail.com or message @duncan on Slack. _Note that when contributing, you should do all of your work on a seperate branch and then submit a PR to merge your branch into `dev`.
 Do NOT push directly to `dev`._

 ---

-### Running the Project 💻
+### 💻 Running the Project
 _*Note: We use environment variables for this project.
 If you want to run the project succesfully on your local machine, you will need to create a file in the root directory of this folder called `.env` in which all